Blair House: Administration and staff

 The President's Guest House is owned by the U.S. government and is managed by the office of the chief of protocol of the United States in cooperation with the Diplomatic Security Service, the Department of State's Bureau of Administration, and the Department of State's Office of Fine Arts.
 Maintenance and operation of the facility are paid for by the U.S. government.
-The Blair House Restoration Fund, a private organization, finances the preservation of historic furnishings and art.
-The board of trustees of the Blair House Restoration Fund is chaired by Selwa Roosevelt.
+The Blair House Foundation, a private 501(c)(3) organization, finances the preservation of historic furnishings and art.
+The board of trustees of the Blair House Foundation is chaired by Sarah Perot with Selwa Roosevelt serving as Chairman Emeritus.

 The house is operated by full-time staff who are non-residential but customarily live-in during periods of occupancy by a visiting dignitary.
 In 2001, the staff included a general manager, an assistant general manager, two butlers, a doorman, four housekeepers, two chefs, a launderer, a curator, and several maintenance workers.
 Security for the facility is provided by the United States Secret Service during periods of occupancy by foreign heads of state and chiefs of government.
 During visits by other guests such as foreign ministers, the Diplomatic Security Service assumes the leading role.